PedramHashemi/cd0385-project-starter/project/report-template.md

 once with feature engineering
 once with feature engineering and hyperparameter tuning.

-The model after feature engineering would work much better if more features are improved.
-The model with hyperparameter tuning did not improve much.
+The model after feature engineering would work much better if more features are improved by 73% The model with hyperparameter tuning improved only by 25%